 Second, get as many of these carrier fees reduced or waived.
 Unfortunately, many carrier representatives aren’t even aware of all of these fees.
 Your ability to understand these fees and address them will allow you to negotiate a reduction or removal of them in many cases and will result in higher conversion, happier customers, and reduced customer service headaches.

 Can I see the breakdown of landed cost at the checkout?

 Yes, to see a breakdown of the landed cost inside of an Zonos Checkout you must first be logged in.
 After logging in, get a shipping quote and make sure duty and tax are paid with that shipping method.
 Then in the checkout, click on the “Show/Hide Tax Breakdown” on the bottom left-hand corner of the page to see a breakdown of the taxes, duty, brokerage and other fees.

 Can I see a breakdown of a landed cost on a completed order?

-Yes, go to the order in the iGlobal Stores backend and click on the words “duty & tax” underneath the total for the order.
+Yes, go to the order in the Zonos backend and click on the words “duty & tax” underneath the total for the order.
 It will then show you the breakdown of the costs.